 Also Read: AI Authors Will Narrate Audiobooks in China

-Although the Oasis and Paperwhite both have crisp screens with a resolution of 300 pixels per inch, there are some important differences.
+Although the Kindle Oasis and the Kindle Paperwhite both have crisp screens with a resolution of 300 pixels per inch, there are some important differences.
 For starters, the Oasis has a larger 7-inch screen, while the Paperwhite has a 6-inch screen.
 But only the Oasis allows you to filter out blue light at night if you wish, making night reading a more enjoyable experience.

 Performance and Battery